-1. Your coverage of Portugal, like that of most of the anarchist press, has been almost appreciate the problems of being a monthly newspaper, but it is something you have to come to grips with until the paper appears more often.
+1. Your coverage of Portugal, like that of most of the anarchist press, has been almost non-existent.

 I understand some AWA people were here during the summer, so you must have contacts for further information.

 2. As you say, on-the-spot reports can be very valuable, e.g., the PM's letter in an earlier issue, but was there any point in publishing the December article when the situation was changing day by day, and would be old news by the time you went to press, even if you didn't know how drastically the situation would turn out at the end of November?